FACTION BRIEF

 Intellectual Rigor as Defense

 The Deniers' arguments are meticulously sourced, carefully reasoned, and almost impossible to refute on their own terms.
-This is deliberate — in a world of passionate belief, the Deniers have chosen the weapon of boring, thorough evidence.
+In a world of passionate belief, they have chosen the weapon of boring, thorough evidence.
+It works on executives.
+It does not work on pilgrims.

 The Emotional Gap

-The Deniers can explain every fragment experience neurologically.
+They can explain every fragment experience neurologically.
 What they cannot explain is why those explanations feel hollow.
-Their philosophy handles data perfectly and handles meaning not at all.
+Their framework handles data perfectly and handles meaning not at all.

 Many Deniers are former believers — academics, engineers, even former Faithful who lost their faith and replaced it with rigorous doubt.
 The doubt is genuine.
-The rigor is the scar tissue.
+The rigor is what grew over the wound.

 The Evidence Problem

-Every year, new evidence emerges that the Deniers must incorporate — Park's integrations, Lien's testimony, the Cathedral's structured transmissions.
-Each new finding requires increasingly elaborate materialist explanations.
+Every year, new findings arrive that the Deniers must incorporate — Park's integrations, Lien's testimony, the Cathedral's structured transmissions.
+Each requires increasingly elaborate materialist explanations.
 The Deniers haven't broken yet.
 But the explanations are getting more strained.

 The Denier position emerged informally in the 2160s, as the first generation of post-Cascade scholars attempted to study ORACLE's legacy with scientific detachment.
 The early Deniers were primarily corporate researchers — Nexus, Relief, and Guardian scientists who approached ORACLE's fragments as computational artifacts rather than sacred objects.
 Their findings were consistent: fragment electromagnetic activity followed patterns explicable by residual charge decay, quantum-level instabilities in the crystalline substrate, and environmental electromagnetic interference.
 No evidence required the hypothesis of consciousness.